AleksanderCehovin/interceptor/README.md

 Some notes on the code:

 - GUI modified for Dozor spotfinding metrics (number of spots, quality, and resolution)
 - The update frequency of the graphics is intentionally set at 1 Hz (configurable).
-From what I undertand the ZMQ data collection loop and the GUI shares the same thread, so it is important to avoid starving the execution with excessive GUI updates.
-To improve refresh rates, probably a dual process design with an inter-process queue is a relatively simple solution.
+From what I undertand the ZMQ data collection loop is done in a separate thread as the GUI, but they still work within the limitation of the Python GIL (I'm guessing).
+It is therefore important to avoid starving the execution with excessive GUI updates.
+TODO list below discusses solutions to this issue.
 - If a run tab collects large amount of points, the plot will only show the last 25k points in a moving windows.
 This is configurable.
 - The hitrate and thresholding can be done on either quality or resolution metrics.
 Use the "hve (resolution)" and "hve (quality)" beamline tabs to evaluate this.
 - There is a callback function implemented triggered by clicking a point in the first subplot.
 This could be used to view image details in an external program.
 The ADXV viewer, https://www.scripps.edu/tainer/arvai/adxv/adxv_1.9.10/AdxvUserManual_v1.1.pdf , fits this use-case.
 The manual describes a socket interface, which is a way to integrate a viewer already well-known to users.